kg-construct/rml-star/spec/section/join.md

 If the [logical source](https://rml.io/specs/rml/#logical-source) of Triples Map in which a [=star map=] occurs and the logical source of star map's [=Quoted Triples Map=] are not identical, then the star map must have at least one [join condition](https://rml.io/specs/rml/#join-condition).

 <pre class="ex-input">
-# contents of logical source ex:ClassesSource
+# Contents of logical source ex:ClassesSource
 entity , class
 Alice  , Person
 Bobby  , Dog
 </pre>

 <pre class="ex-input">
-# contents of logical source ex:ConfidencesSource
+# Contents of logical source ex:ConfidencesSource
 entity , confidence
 Alice  , 0.8
 Bobby  , 0.6